-Don't make homemade sunscreen
+Homemade sunscreen won't protect your skin

 Search online for DIY sunscreen recipes and you'll find hundreds of thousands of results.
 People say they're opting for homemade sunscreen for several reasons.
 Many want to know exactly what they're applying to their skin.
-Others want to make sure to skip "toxic" chemicals and go a more natural route.
-And many just want to save money.
-But homemade sunblock doesn't necessarily fulfill those promises.
+Others want to skip "toxic" chemicals and go a more natural route.
+Still others skip sunscreen entirely and choose other forms of sun protection.
+But homemade sunblock doesn't provide a good solution for anyone.

-Sunscreens are regulated by the U.S. Food and Drug Administration (FDA) to make sure the active ingredients are safe and the SPF and broad spectrum coverage is proven.
+Sunscreens are regulated by the U.S. Food and Drug Administration (FDA) to make sure the active ingredients are safe and that the SPF and broad spectrum coverage promises are proven.
 When you whip up your own concoction, you may know what ingredients you're applying, but you have no clue about protection.

+To address this point, a team of researchers from the Center for Injury Research and Policy at the Nationwide Children's Hospital in Columbus, Ohio, and the Brooks College of Health at the University of North Florida looked at what was being shared on social media.
+Specifically, they looked at the most pinned homemade sunscreen recipes on Pinterest, many of which promise SPF of anywhere from 2 to 50.
+Nearly all the saved pins promised protection they couldn't deliver or included ingredients that have not been scientifically proven to provide protection from UV rays.

+"The internet is a great place for families to go to for recipe inspiration and arts and crafts projects, but not necessarily for making their own safety-related things," Lara McKenzie, PhD, co-author of this study and principal investigator in the Center for Injury Research and Policy at Nationwide Children's, told Eureka Alert.
+The team's results will be published in the journal Health Communication.

 "You cannot possibly make your own sunscreen because it’s hard enough for companies to make sunscreens that are accurate in SPF as is.
 Thus that is a bad idea," New York-based board-certified dermatologist Debra Jaliman M.D. tells MNN.
+Jaliman was not involved in the study.

 "A myth about sunscreen I frequently hear is that the chemicals in sunscreens are dangerous.
 When was the last time you read an article about someone dying from the chemicals in sunscreens?
 We have certainly read many articles about people dying from malignant melanoma and one person dies every hour from malignant melanoma in the United States."

-When you apply DIY sunscreen, you have no idea if you — or your children — will be protected until you take the risk of heading out into the sun and find out if you burn or not.
+When you apply DIY sunscreen, you have no idea if you will be protected until you take the risk of burning.

 And just one bad sunburn during childhood or adolescence can nearly double the risk of developing skin cancer, according to the American Academy of Dermatology.
 Having five bad sunburns between 15 and 20 raises the risk of melanoma by a whopping 80 percent.

-Note: Editor's note: This story was originally written in July 2009 and has been updated with new information.